 Your employer will automatically deduct your contribution from your after-tax pay each pay day.
 You must contribute at least 3% of your before-tax pay each pay day.
-You can choose to increase this contribution to 4%, 6%, 8% or 10%.
+You can choose, or change to, a contribution rate of 3%, 4%, 6%, 8% or 10% by contacting your employer, us or Inland Revenue.